leongarc/CS4800_PROJECT/README.md

 Progress Page: Simply a page where you can see you calorie consumption progress, illustated in a graph.

+## Files
+Main.py - has all app.routes to connect python to html

+recomendedMeal.py - Has all the machine learning code along with additional functioanlity for main and meals page unit_test_recomended.py - unit testing for my recomendedMeal Main.html - html code that displays machine learning results Meals.html - html code that runs our meal search function Meals_data.html - html code to diplay meal information, from clicking on meals from main or meals

 ## Features
 Calorie Tracker - Track your calories